.Live Long, Finish Strong – Attaining Maximum FUNCTIONAL Longevity

-I am a human powered triker.
-I recently acquired the fastest production tricycle available.
-I am racing around on it and having the time of my life, when other trikers are convinced this is not possible.
+I am a human powered cyclist.
+I once rode the fastest production tricycle available.
+I was racing around on it and having the time of my life, when other trikers are convinced this is not possible.
 I am not having chest pains at any level of exertion, even when I push the limits of full speed ahead.
 Sure, I get winded eventually and enter into oxygen debt, but the system is strong, and becomes stronger with each ride.
 That which does not kill me makes me stronger!
 Yes, this works for me, as learned well through my bodybuilding from the age of 17, working out, and active lifestyle during all ages in this body.
 A few years ago I had a full stress test performed at a medical facility.
 The purpose of this Balke Protocol assessment is to monitor the development of an athlete’s general endurance (VO2 max).
 It is a prime indicator of one’s overall fitness.
 I scored in accordance to men in their late teens and early twenties.
 This is an example of those bio-markers I spoke of earlier.

 * * *